alfonsogoberjr/ui-code-challenge/README.md

 The bakery menu was specified by the challenge - and it's a great way to demonstrate Angular in action with ES6 on both client and server.
 You could also empty out the client/ folder entirely and add your own structure for [React](https://facebook.github.io/react/) or [choo](https://github.com/yoshuawuyts/choo) - whatever floats your boat.

 As a side note: Daria is my aunt's name.
 She always made great cookies.
+It's also the name of a really cool show from the 90's.

 ## Customization